-Peoples seeks confidential treatment for information on the invoices pertaining to the rates at which purchases covered by the invoices were made, the volumes purchased (stated in therms, MMBtu and/or Mcf), and the total cost of the purchase.
+Peoples requests confidential treatment for certain information highlighted on its gas purchase invoices for January, 1994, pages 1-10.
+The requested information pertains to the rates at which purchases covered by the invoices were made (except for the rates of FGT which are public), the volumes purchased (stated in therms, MMBtu and/or Mcf), and the total cost of the purchase.
+Since it is the rates at which the purchases were made which Peoples seeks to protect from disclosure, Peoples argues that it is also necessary to protect the volumes and costs of the purchases in order to prevent the use of such information to calculate the rates.
 Peoples argues that this information is contractual data which, if made public, "would impair the efforts of [Peoples] to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
-Disclosure of the volumes and total cost would enable competitors to calculate the rates paid by Peoples.
-I agree.
-I also note that the rate column on the invoices from FGT was not highlighted for confidential treatment.
-Peoples correctly explains that rates for FGT are public information on file with the FERC.
-I recognize that this situation only applies to the FGT rates and not to the rates from third party suppliers.

 Also regarding the invoices, Peoples requests confidential treatment of the prices paid by Peoples.
 Disclosure of this information could give competing suppliers information which would enable them to control gas pricing, either by all quoting a particular price, or by adhering to a price offered by a particular supplier.
 A supplier that may have been willing to sell gas at a price less than the price reflected in any individual invoice would most likely refuse to do so if these prices were disclosed.
 Such a supplier would be less likely to make any price concessions, and would simply refuse to sell at a price less than an individual price paid by Peoples.
 Peoples argues that the end result is reasonably likely to be increased gas prices, and therefore an increased cost of gas which Peoples must recover from its ratepayers.
-I agree.

-Also regarding the invoices, Peoples also requests confidential treatment of the names of their suppliers (except for FGT and the City of Sunrise), their salespersons, and their receipt points.
+Also regarding the invoices, Peoples also requests confidential treatment of the names of its suppliers (except for FGT and the City of Sunrise), salespersons, and receipt points.
 Peoples argues that disclosure of this information would illustrate the Peoples supply infrastructure to competitors.
 A competing vendor could then learn where capacity was becoming available.
 Further, a list of suppliers and contacts would facilitate the intervention of a middleman.
 In either case, Peoples argues, the end result is reasonably likely to be increased gas prices and therefore an increased cost of gas which Peoples must recover from its ratepayers.
-I agree.